How to Manage Multiple Projects?

 As a project manager, you must know which projects or tasks will have a greater impact on the business and prioritize them accordingly.
 When defining priorities, you can use various methods, such as:

-1. Eisenhower Matrix – a decision-making tool that helps you divide a task into four categories:
+Eisenhower Matrix is a decision-making tool that helps you divide a task into four categories:

-● Not urgent and not important – remove them from your schedule
+4. Not urgent and not important – delete them from the schedule

 One of the best ways to keep track of multiple projects is by having regular check-ins with your team(s).
 These meetings don’t have to take up a ton of time.
 They could be “stand-up” meetings held once or twice a week that you can use to monitor the progress of projects.